OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 ### Required

 - `cluster_uid` (String) Cluster UID on which site is deployed (force site recreation if modified).
-List of available cluster and associated UID can be retrieved from `cluster` data source
+List of available cluster and associated UID can be retrieved from `ogo_shield_clusters` data source
 - `domain_name` (String) DNS domain name of site
 - `origin_server` (String) Origin server address (IP address or domain name)